alexmaco/rust-workshop/DAY_1.md

 - modify the code from Exercise 1 (average)
 - extract the computing of average in a function
-- call the function for multiple sets of values
+- call the function multiple times, with various sets of values

 ### Conditions (if expressions)